-The Mission of New Directions Healthcare is to provide a positive difference every day in the lives of the people with an opioid addiction.
+The mission of New Directions Healthcare is to provide a positive difference every day in the lives of an individual with an opioid addiction.

-Methadone Maintenance Treatment has been proven to be the most successful treatment for opiate addiction.
-Methadone Maintenance Treatment for opiate addiction at New Directions Healthcare is supported with a full complement of substance abuse and life-skills counseling as well as supervised medical care.
-By treating opioid addiction that includes the use of methadone it has been associated with reduced overdose deaths, retention of persons in treatment, decreased heroin use, reduced relapse, and prevention of spread of infectious disease.
+Methadone Maintenance Treatment has been proven to be the most successful treatment for an opiate addiction.
+Methadone Maintenance Treatment for an opiate addiction at New Directions Healthcare is supported with substance abuse and life-skills counseling as well as supervised medical care.
+By treating an opioid addiction that includes the use of methadone it has been associated with reduced overdose deaths, retention of persons in treatment, decreased heroin use, reduced relapse, and prevention of spread of infectious disease.

 Methadone is very long-acting and is normally taken once a day.
 The proper oral dose remains fully effective for 24 – 36 hours in preventing the beginning of withdrawal symptoms and takes effect slowly.
 Individuals will not experience the euphoria caused by street drugs because methadone has slower and gradual effects.
 Methadone works on parts of the brain and spinal cord to block the “high” caused by using opiates.
 It also helps reduce cravings and withdrawal symptoms caused by opiate use.

 Methadone can alleviate not only the physical symptoms of withdrawal, but also the psychological dependency and craving caused by opioid addiction.
 Methadone frees individuals from the dangerous practice of injecting, along with the risk of exposure to HIV and Hepatitis C.

 We also offer Guest Dosing - information about Guest Dosing can be found on the Guest Dosing tab.